Getting Started

 The default configuration is the best way to learn the lua API.

-The entry point located at defconfig/rc.lua from the project root directory,
+The entry point is located at defconfig/rc.lua from the project root directory.

-If the comments still unclear or wrong feel free to open an issue.
+If the comments are unclear or wrong feel free to open an issue.

 Configuration can be reloaded by calling cwc.reload, to check whether the configuration is triggered by cwc.reload, use cwc.is_startup.